 Keep Your Pants On

-With far less instrumentation, early pilots had to rely on their own senses a lot more to fly.
+With far less instrumentation, early pilots had to rely much more on their own senses more to fly.
 Their rear end had some of the most direct contact with the plane, from which they could feel engine vibration, angle, and other input.
 This is why flying intuitively with little or no input from instruments and radios came to be known as “flying by the seat of your pants.”